What is the Sarbanes-Oxley Act?

 After the implementation of the Sarbanes-Oxley act, financial crime and accounting fraud became much less widespread than before.
 Organizations were deterred from attempting to overstate key figures such as revenues and net income.
 The cost of getting caught by the United States Securities and Exchange Commission (SEC) had exceeded the potential benefit that could result from taking liberties with the way that financial documents were presented.

-Thus, investors benefited from access to more complete information and were able to base their investment analyses on more representative numbers.
+Thus, investors benefited from access to more complete and reliable information and were able to base their investment analyses on more representative numbers.

 Costs to Businesses

 Due to the additional cash and time costs of complying with the Sarbanes-Oxley Act, many companies tend to put off going public until much later.
-It leads to a rise in debt financing and venture capital investments for smaller companies who cannot afford to comply with the act.
-The act faced criticism for stifling the U.S. economy as the Hong Kong stock Exchange surpassed the New York Stock Exchange as the world’s leading trading platform for three consecutive years.
+This leads to a rise in debt financing and venture capital investments for smaller companies who cannot afford to comply with the act.
+The act faced criticism for stifling the U.S. economy, as the Hong Kong Stock Exchange surpassed the New York Stock Exchange as the world’s leading trading platform for three consecutive years.